 There are three cremation options which are most commonly chosen:

 At the pet crematorium your pet will be respectfully cremated in a contained area that is physically separated from any other cremations occurring.
 You will be receiving the ashes of your pet and your pet only when they are returned.
 The ashes are typically returned within ten to fourteen business days.

 2) Communal Cremation

-Your pet will be respectfully cremated and his ashes will then be spread in a forested area in Idaho City.
-You will not receive your pet's ashes back.
+Your pet will be respectfully cremated and his or her ashes will be spread in a landscaped garden in Boise.

 3) Private Cremation

 If you are interested in having your pet cremated as the only pet in the crematorium bin, then this is the option you will want to choose.
 Please call to discuss the price for this type of cremation.

 And yes, we promise you will get your pet and only your pet's ashes returned to you!